victorlima02/Getting-and-Cleaning-Data-Course-Project/Procedure.md

 Although the other sets are more obscure, we can obtain a clear view of their meaning be noticing that “features.txt” and “activity_labels.txt” contain sets of variable names, while the other files contain values.
 X files indicate Features and Y files indicate activities.

 In summary, in X, we have values of features.
 In Y we have activity labels.
-I sort that X contains activities in Y as performed by a subject; thus, X=F(Y) given a subject.
+In sort that X contains activities in Y as performed by a subject; thus, X=F(Y) given a subject.

 From the dataset's README.txt file: